DonnervS/grimheim-rules/README.md

 # Grimheim Skirmish Game

 Grimheim is a fast-paced, miniature-agnostic skirmish game set in a classic grimdark fantasy world.
 It features modern rules that keep both players engaged with minimal downtime.
-This repository contains the open-source rules for Grimheim, organized for easy reading and use in both GitHub and Obsidian.
+This repository contains the open-source rules for Grimheim, organized for easy reading.

 **Game Highlights:**